Franco homage to be dropped from Spanish town | DW | 28.05.2019

 The move follows the removal in recent years of a succession of statues and street names in deference to the former dictator and his generals.

-A plaque commemorating Franco adorns Guadiana del Caudillo's town hall, along with his regime's symbol, an eagle, which is protected by bulletproof glass.
+A plaque commemorating Franco can be seen outside Guadiana del Caudillo's town hall, along with his regime's symbol, an eagle, which is protected by bulletproof glass.

 "Both the armored plaque of the City Council, which Franco himself inaugurated in 1951, and the Eagle of San Juan and everything else where is placed 'Caudillo'… We are going to try to have all of these removed before the end of June," the future mayor confirmed, declaring that "the ballot box has spoken."

-Franco rose to power following the Spanish civil war in 1939, and ruled until his death in 1975.
-His command was responsible for the fatalities or imprisonments of tens of thousands of dissenters, while up to 500,000 combatants and civilians died in battle with leftist Republicans.
-Furthermore, Franco-era atrocities led to the deaths or disappearances of more than 100,000 people after the civil war ended.
+Franco rose to power at the end of the Spanish Civil War in 1939, and ruled until his death in 1975.
+His command was responsible for the deaths or imprisonment of tens of thousands of dissenters, while up to 500,000 combatants and civilians died in battle with leftist Republicans.
+Furthermore, Franco-era atrocities led to the deaths or disappearances of more than 100,000 people after the Civil War ended.

 Moreno said members of the community would choose a new name.
 "Maybe they just want to leave it as Guadiana.
 I don't know," he said.